USDepartmentofLabor/ui-claimant-experience-pilot/docs/a11y-testing-instructions.md

     Check that all the intended links on the page are displayed in this menu with the right link label.

-- [ ] Use **[VoiceOver](https://dequeuniversity.com/screenreaders/voiceover-keyboard-shortcuts) screen reader** (with Safari) to walk through the interface changes and ensure it acts as expected (content is announced)
+- [ ] Use **[VoiceOver](https://dequeuniversity.com/screenreaders/voiceover-keyboard-shortcuts) screen reader** (with Safari) to walk through the interface changes

+  - Listen to make sure context makes sense semantically
+  - Make sure actions (like buttons) have enough verbal context to understand what they do
+  - Check that transitions make sense and focus goes where expected (ex. new page)
+  - Ensure users are brought to errors so they know what is wrong

-- [ ] Open one of these three **a11y browser tools** to check for errors or issues: WAVE, axe (free version is sufficient, for Chrome only), or ANDI (this is the one used by gov (DHS Trusted Testers)
+- [ ] Open one of these three **a11y browser tools** to check for errors or issues: [WAVE](https://wave.webaim.org/), [axe](https://www.deque.com/axe/devtools/) (free version is sufficient, for Chrome only), or [ANDI](https://www.ssa.gov/accessibility/andi/help/install.html#install) (this is the one used by gov (DHS Trusted Testers).
+For storybook-only components, use the accessibility tab in Storybook.

 ## After completion of each epic: